keijiro/keijiro.github.io/index.md

 I guess you're curious about me because I use [Unity], do [holographic shows] or something like that, but actually I'm doing [several things] related to audio/visuals.
-See my [dev log] and [GitHub repos] if you're interested.
+See my [dev log] or [GitHub repos] if you're interested.

 Oh did I mention that I have a [Twitter] and a [Facebook] account?
 There are also a [YouTube] and a [Vimeo] channel.
-Sometimes I make music and drop them to [SoundCloud].
+Sometimes I make music and drop to [SoundCloud].

-You can ping me via [Twitter] or [Facebook], but if you prefer using good old email, drop to [here]!
+You can ping me via [Twitter] or [Facebook], or in case of preferring good old email, drop to [here]!

 [Unity]: https://unity3d.com